TCNCoalition/TCN/README.md

 infected).
 Since in the above proposal, the validity period of a CEN will be known after a reveal, this attack can only be executed in a short timeframe.

+### Shard Carryover Attack
+If a space-time based sharding scheme is used, an attack similar to the address carryover attack needs to be mitigated.
+When switching shards, a new keypair should be generated.
+Otherwise, multiple shards could be linked to a single source upon reveal.
+Simply rotating TCNs is not sufficient here.

 ## Counting CEN collisions
 With 128 Bit CENs, at a world population of 8bn, expected total collision count for all legitimately generated CENs from a two week timeframe (revealed and non-revealed),